 - Take Upfront Costs Into Account.
 Usually when you move into rented accommodation you will be expected to pay a rental deposit which is generally about a month and a half’s rent, but varies.
 You may also need to pay agency fees plus upfront costs to utilities companies.
 Although these additional costs are fairly minimal it’s a good idea to bear them in mind and make sure you’ve got enough funds to cover yourself.

 - Be Search Savvy.
-Finding properties in London to rent can be tricky if you’re not sure what area to start searching in.
+Finding properties to rent in London can be tricky if you’re not sure what area to start searching in.
 Remember we are here to help you.
 Provide us with clear criteria about what you need from your rented property and we’ll find the perfect property for you.

 As a tenant, you’ll have certain responsibilities.
 For example, you’re expected to take good care of the property and you must let your landlord have access if they need to carry out an inspection or repairs.
 However, your landlord must give you at least 24 hours’ notice and their visit must be at a reasonable time unless it’s an emergency situation.